Strategies to break links between social and educational disadvantage

 Our research has generated better theoretical frameworks and developed working models that practitioners and policy-makers have used to guide their interventions.

-Working on a variety of projects with schools and local authorities, the Centre for Equity in Education has supported the development of clear strategies and programmes, for example:
+Working on a variety of projects with schools and local authorities, we have supported the development of clear strategies and programmes, for example:

 - New practices for disadvantaged children in a group of 14 schools in one local authority.
 Substantial local community programmes in two schools.